Easter Theatre Breaks in London 2024

 An Easter theatre break will be the perfect way to celebrate the end of winter in London, providing the perfect choice for a relaxing and entertaining getaway.

 Choose a matinee and you can spend your evening at one of London’s top restaurants, book an evening performance and enjoy the sights and sounds of London throughout the day.
-Or even better, consider an short theatre break that allows you to do both.
+Or even better, consider a short theatre break that allows you to do both.
 Either way, you will be spoilt for choice as theatre in London truly provides something for everyone.

 Andrew Lloyd Webber is a name synonymous with the West End and theatrical entertainment and The Phantom of the Opera is considered his masterpiece.
 Dark, dangerous and full of passion, it is a show that lives long in the memory of those who see it.
-A polar opposite, but no less gripping, Agatha Christie’s The Mousetrap is currently commemorating a theatrical milestone – a diamond jubilee and 60 years in the West End.
+A polar opposite, but no less gripping, Agatha Christie’s The Mousetrap is currently commemorating a theatrical milestone – 65 years in the West End.

 With an unrivalled choice of shows, a vibrant city and a great choice of theatre and hotel packages available, there has never been a better time to enjoy a London short break this easter.